 Family Medicine Clinics

 Our mission is to provide patient-centered care to individuals and families.
-MU Family Medicine manages seven clinics in mid-Missouri.
+MU Family Medicine manages eight clinics in mid-Missouri.

 Three clinics are located in Columbia: